GVR Report cover Contract Logistics Market (2026 - 2033)Report

 Type Insights

-The outsourcing segment accounted for the largest share in 2024.
+Based on type, the outsourcing segment led the market with the largest revenue share of 71.1% in 2025.
 Factors such as the increasing need for cost-efficiency, access to specialized logistics infrastructure, and growing reliance on third-party logistics providers for global operations fuel this trend.

 The insourcing segment is expected to grow at a significant CAGR during the forecast period.
 The growth is mainly attributed to large enterprises bringing logistics functions in-house to gain tighter control over operations, ensure data security, and maintain service consistency in sensitive verticals such as healthcare and aerospace.